 12 Oct Step into Spring

 Daylight saving is here!
-This means more daylight hours, warmer weather and it seeming quite a bit easier to get outside.
+This means more daylight hours and warmer weather making it easier to get outside.
 If you have been thinking about getting more physically active, walking might be a great option for you to start now.
 There are many great benefits to walking, both in the short term and also for your long term wellness.
 The act of walking is a fundamental movement of the human body and the best thing is, you can start small and increase slowly.
 Once you have established a habit and those endorphins start pumping, you’ll find yourself wanting to do it just because it makes you feel so good!

-If you are sedentary, start by walking at a comfortable pace for 10-15minutes a day and gradually increase your pace and distance as you start to feel more comfortable.
-Once you have created a habit of a daily walk you can keep it interesting and push yourself a little further, try alternating 3 minutes of high intensity then 3 minutes of gently walking for 20-30mins.
+If you are sedentary, start by walking at a comfortable pace for 10-15 minutes a day and gradually increase your pace and distance as you start to feel more comfortable.
+Once you have created a habit of a daily walk you can keep it interesting and push yourself a little further, try alternating 3 minutes of high intensity then 3 minutes of gentle walking for 20-30 minutes.

 Regular walking can help to reduce the risk of certain health-related conditions, such as obesity, type 2 diabetes, heart disease, stroke and certain cancers.
 It improves your: